mading0817/ue5_blueprint_parser/readme.md

     - For EventGraph: A structurally accurate Abstract Syntax Tree (AST) from Stage Two.
     - For UI Widgets: A `WidgetNode` hierarchy (as detailed below).
 - **Output**: A formatted string (e.g., Markdown pseudo-code for EventGraph, hierarchical Markdown for UI).
-- **Responsibility**: This stage acts as a "printer" that traverses the provided data structure (either an AST or a Widget tree) and renders it into a human-readable format.
+- **Responsibility**: This stage acts as a a "printer" that traverses the provided data structure (either an AST or a Widget tree) and renders it into a human-readable format.
 It is implemented by specialized formatter classes, such as `MarkdownEventGraphFormatter` and `WidgetTreeFormatter`, which inherit from the `Formatter` abstract base class to handle different data types.
+It has been updated to correctly interpret and display new AST nodes like `EventReferenceExpression` and enhanced `AssignmentNode` operators (e.g., `+=`).

 ### 4. UI Widget Parsing Pipeline (Parallel Path for User Interfaces)